About the Summer Institute

 Chicago, Illinois, USA

-The seventh annual Summer Institute Program is designed for international faculty, with courses to help you integrate law and economics into teaching and research.
+The eighth annual Summer Institute Program is designed for international faculty, with courses to help you integrate law and economics into teaching and research.

 Study the Field of Law and Economics at its Birthplace